aspose-slides/Aspose.Slides-Products/slides/en/java/merger/jpg-to-pdf/_index.md

 ---
 title: Merge JPG to PDF in Java
 url: /java/merger/jpg-to-pdf/
 keywords: JPG to PDF, Merge JPG to PDF, Join JPG to PDF, PDF, JPG, Java API, Java Library
-description: Merge JPG to PDF in Java.
-Use Java library API to combine JPG and PDF
+description: Merge JPG images to PDF in Java.
+Use Aspose.Slides for Java to combine JPG images and save the result as a PDF file.
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true" >}}
 {{< blocks/products/pf/feature-page-wrap >}}

-{{< blocks/products/pf/feature-page-header h1="Merge JPG to PDF in Java" h2="High-speed and cross-platform Java library for merging JPG to PDF files using Java code" >}}
+{{< blocks/products/pf/feature-page-header h1="Merge JPG to PDF in Java" h2="Use Aspose.Slides for Java to merge JPG images in Java applications." >}}

 {{% blocks/products/pf/feature-page-section h2="Merge JPG to PDF using Aspose.Slides" %}}

-[**Aspose.Slides for Java**](https://products.aspose.com/slides/java/) is a powerful Java library used to create, convert, merge, and manipulate presentations, PDFs, images, and other files.
-When you merge JPG to PDF, you are effectively combining JPG images to get a single PDF file.
+[Aspose.Slides for Java](/slides/java/) is a Java API for creating, editing, converting, and merging presentation content.
+You can place `JPG` images into a `Presentation` and save the combined slide as a `PDF` file.

 {{% /blocks/products/pf/feature-page-section %}}